spookylukey/django-htmx-patterns/modals.rst

 considers the case where the modal includes a form that may itself need server round-trips before it closes.

-Our examples will be an admin page that lists monsters.
+Our examples will be a page that lists monsters.
 We then want a button that will load a dialog for adding a new monster.
 The HTML looks like this: